simonhasan/4cscc-lab-manual/student-book/_build/html/_sources/lessons-makecode/leds/leds-07-complete-and-incomplete.md

 :class: dropdown
 Solutions:
 ![circuit-quiz](assets/circuit-quiz-solutions.png)
-A: This is an incomplete circuit, because input/output pin is not connected to the same row the annode of the LED is connected to.<br>
+**A**: This is an incomplete circuit, because the input/output pin is not connected to the same row the anode of the LED is connected to.<br>
-B: This is an incomplete circuit, because the GND pin is not connected to the sane row as the jumper attached to the resistor.<br>
+**B**: This is an incomplete circuit, because the GND pin is not connected to the same row as the jumper attached to the resistor.<br>
-C: This is an incomplete circuit, because the annode is attached to the GND pin.<br>
+**C**: This is an incomplete circuit, because the annode is attached to the GND pin.<br>
-D: This is a complete circuit.
+**D**: This is a complete circuit.
 ```